thehxdev/cutlink/README.md

 > I did not red any article or books about this kind of programs and also not even watched a tutorial video.
 I wrote this program with my own thoughts about how a link shortener _may_ work.

+## Features

+Link shortener services are simple.
+But CutLink is different in some points.

+- No email or personal information needed for sign-up.
+Your username is a randomly generated UUIDv4 that will show you only **one** time after you specified your password.
+- You own your data. if you delete your account, **ALL** of your data will be deleted from database (Real delete :D).
+- Only server-side errors are logged (for troubleshooting).
+- You can build your own server if you don't trust others.
+- Simple UI.

 ## Build

 > [!NOTE]